Summary

 viewIdstringyes Long-TermThe unique identifier of the view associated with the query.

-For the return datatype, through sub-parameters, you can get information on the group, such as how many users, a list of them, and which assets they can access.
+For the results, you can get information on the group, such as how many users, a list of them, and which assets they can access.
 You can also get a list of roles and what they entail.
-Since this mutation affects the queryPrefixes parameter, that may be of interest to you.
-The table below contains a link to another table with the sub-parameters:
+Since this mutation affects the queryPrefixes values, that may be of interest to you.

 ParameterTypeRequiredDefaultStabilityDescription